helenajr/um_stratificaton/2_clean.md

 ```

 The next sections do various bits of tidying up.
 First some columns are
-renamed to make them easier to type!
+renamed to make them easier to type.

 ``` r
 data <- data %>%